Ecommerce VAT Austria

 Austria VAT Guide

-Austria VAT Registrations
+Austria VAT Registrations and Returns

 In Austria, VAT numbers always begin with the ‘ATU’ prefix followed by eight digits.
 Everything you need to stay compliant with Austrian VAT obligations.